alchemistcoin/aludel-factory/README.md

 dapp test
 ```

-Hardhat tests require a node forking mainnet, you can configure this using the `.env` file
+These hardhat tests require a node forking mainnet, you can configure this using the `.env` file
 ```
 yarn hardhat test
 ```